 - Excellent interpersonal, communication and relationship building skills

 - Ability to work independently, multitask and meet deadline

 - Proficiency in Excel, Word, PowerPoint and Gmail

 Education, Knowledge and Experience

-- Bachelor’s degree or higher in any field (STEM highly desirable)
+- Bachelor’s degree or higher in any field (STEM is highly desirable)